trey-rosius/event_driven_cdk/README.md

 Enough talk.
 Let's see some code.

+🚨Note: We would be looking at code snippets and not the complete source code for the application.
+For the complete code, please visit the GitHub page at [Event Driven CDK](https://github.com/trey-rosius/event_driven_cdk)

 ## Prerequisite
 Before proceeding, please confirm you have all these dependencies installed on your computer